Integrators and Minimizers#

 The minimize() Routine#

-JaxDEM provides a convenience function minimize() that runs a while_loop until the potential energy converges or a maximum step count is reached.
+JaxDEM provides a convenience method minimize() that runs a while_loop until the potential energy converges or a maximum step count is reached.

 state = jdem.State.create(